 Business mandates, governmental regulation and consumer demand for safety, performance, fuel efficiency, and reliability has driven rapid introduction of new, densely packaged, interoperable multi-purpose systems in the automotive industry.
-Automotive design now incorporates some 70 to 100 networked microprocessor-based electronic control units (ECUs) per vehicle and some predict that by 2015 electronics will account for as much as 40% of production costs.
+Automotive design now incorporates between 70 and 100 networked microprocessor-based electronic control units (ECUs) per vehicle.
+Some experts predict that by 2015 electronics will account for as much as 40% of production costs.

 Proliferation of innovative, sophisticated automotive electronics, such as telematics and mechatronics, increases the risk of component or system failure.
-Integrating Qualmark’s accelerated reliability technology in automotive reliability design and engineering provides the opportunity to manifest failure modes that are not predicted by MTBF/MTTF (Mean time Between Failures/Mean Time to Failure) and, perhaps more importantly, can identify key performance indicators (KPI) that point to hard-to-predict/detect issues such as intermittent failures.
+Integrating Qualmark’s accelerated reliability technology in automotive reliability design and engineering provides the opportunity to manifest failure modes that are not predicted by MTBF/MTTF (Mean time Between Failures/Mean Time to Failure).
+Perhaps more importantly, HALT and HASS testing can identify key performance indicators (KPI) that point to hard-to-predict/detect issues such as intermittent failures.

 Qualmark’s accelerated reliability solutions provide the optimal framework for ODM/OEM/CM/Supply Chain failure mode data capture so essential for effective FMEA/FMECA (Failure Mode Effects Analysis/Failure Mode Effects & Criticality Analysis).
 Qualmark’s technology enhances failure mode detection so that potential warranty issues previously not detected with traditional use of FMEA, RGT (Reliability Growth Testing) and other legacy qualification processes, can be found and removed early in the design process.